-UW Global Health Community Health & Asset-Based Community Development in Sri Lanka - Winter Intersession 2018-2019 Program Handbook
+UW Global Health, Community Health & Asset-Based Community Development in Sri Lanka Winter Intersession 2023-24 Program Handbook

 UW Global Health Community Health & Asset-Based Community Development in Sri Lanka is offered by the College of Agricultural and Life Sciences (CALS) at the University of Wisconsin-Madison in partnership with International Academic Programs (IAP).
-This Program Handbook supplements handbook(s) or materials you receive from your field instructor as well as the Study Abroad Handbook and provides you with the most up-todate information and advice available at the time of printing.
+This Program Handbook supplements handbook(s) or materials you receive from your field instructor as well as the Study Abroad Handbook and provides you with the most up-to-date information and advice available at the time of printing.
 Changes may occur before your departure or while you are abroad.

-Questions about your program abroad (housing options, facilities abroad, etc.) as well as questions relating to your relationship with your host university or academics (e.g. course credit and equivalents, registration deadlines, etc.) should be directed to CALS International Education and Study Abroad at UW-Madison.
+Questions about your program abroad (housing options, facilities abroad, etc.) as well as questions relating to your relationship with your host university or academics (e.g. course credit and equivalents, registration deadlines, etc.) should be directed to your CALS Study Abroad Advisor at UW-Madison.